ZaidAhmed404/hospital-management-system-flutter-app/README.md

-# Hospital Management System
+# Sehat Sakoon

-A Hospital Management System (HMS) is a Flutter application designed to streamline and automate various processes within a hospital or healthcare facility.
+Sehat Sakoon is a Flutter application designed to streamline and automate various processes within a hospital or healthcare facility.
 The system typically includes modules for managing patients, doctors, appointments, medical records, and other related aspects.

 ### Patient Management